majestic53/dmg/readme.md

 Building
 =

-__NOTE__: Tested under Linux with the GCC/Clang C compilers.
-Modification to the makefiles might be required to build with a different OS/compiler.
+__NOTE__: This project was tested under Linux with the GCC/Clang C compilers.
+Some modifications to the makefiles will be required to build with a different OS/compiler.

 ### Preparing to build